 An Optional Specialization for Criminal Justice Majors

-Students of computer forensics must be constantly aware of a legal landscape that can change at any moment and must be sufficiently trained to apply the correct rules when collecting digital evidence that will be admissible in a court trial.
+Students of computer forensics must be constantly aware of a legal landscape that can change at any moment and must be sufficiently trained to apply the correct rules when collecting digital evidence to ensure its admissibility in a court trial.

 - Gain awareness of codes of conduct both explicit, and implicit, in the rules for searching and seizing digital evidence in order to insure that those who review their work will have confidence in them, and their work.

 - Find and collect evidence on many digital devices including, but not limited to, computers, mobile devices, removable media, game consoles, among others

 - Study digital forensic examinations of many types of file systems, operating systems and hardware devices

 - Draft search warrants and subpoenas for digital evidence that meet the standards for "probable cause" and "particularity" that have been set by the courts